 After being initiated in 2012, in 2013, the film collection was presented for the 1st time to a public audience.

 In 2012, the second collection “Cambodia 1975-1979” followed -consisting primarily of documentaries – is dealing with the Cambodian genocide 1975-1979.
-It is a collaboration between artvideoKOELN international, MetaHOUSE – German-Cambodian Cultural Centre Phnom Penh and DMF @ Royal University of Phnom Penh.
+It is a collaboration between Wilfried Agricola de Cologne /artvideoKOELN international, nico Mesterharm/MetaHOUSE – German-Cambodian Cultural Centre Phnom Penh and DMF @ Royal University of Phnom Penh & GIZ Phnom Penh.

 The collection includes videos by young Cambodian film makers educated at the filmschool @ MetaHouse Phnom Penh and Depart6ment of Film and Media @ the Royal university.
 All videos try to re-establish an own induividual and collective identity by reflecting the genocide all Cambodian families are suffering from.

 The film collection is a corporate part of the audiovisual art collections @ The New Museum of Networked Art.

 in 2017, the film collection was included in the global networking project – The W:OW Project – We Are One World – http://wow.engad.org, and later this year transformed into “the Memorial for the Victims of Genocide”, not only related to the genocide in Cambodia, but any genocide, happening before and after Cambodia.